Bodigrim/chimera/README.md

 isOddF f n = if n == 0 then False else not (f (n - 1))
 ```

-and invoke `tabulateFix` to pass cache into recursive calls as well:
+and invoke `memoizeFix` to pass cache into recursive calls as well:

 ```haskell
 isOdd' :: Word -> Bool